CollinHeist/TitleCardMaker/docs/getting_started/docker/unraid.md

 ---

 # UnRAID Installation
-## Background

 !!! info "Benefits of Docker"

     For more info on the benefits of Docker, see [here](./index.md).

-For Synology DSM users, the built-in Docker manager can be used to easily set up TitleCardMaker with all the necessary Docker variables and paths.
+On UnRAID, the Communnity Apps store can be used to load a template for configuring and launching TitleCardMaker  with all the necessary Docker variables and paths.

-## Instructions

 1. Navigate to the UnRAID WebGUI home page for your server.